 Are you thinking about joining the National Guard?
-Whether this would be your initial military service or a continuation of service after active duty, there are a few things to know.
+Whether this would be your first time joining the military or a continuation of service after active duty, there are a few things to know.

 Like any other military service, joining the National Guard is a big commitment that can be rewarding.
 If you know how to get the most out of your National Guard benefits, the experience can enhance your family's financial security now and into the future.